Essenceia/blake2_v2/README.md

 Given `CVC` is currently the only free-of-charge ( not open source, but free for none comercial applications ) simulator supporting SDF ( Standard Delay Format ), we will be using it for running our testing.

+As such, I will be using `cocotb` to validate this design as it allows to easily switch between multiple simulators on the backend and will simplify porting of the tb to tapeout flows that also used `cocotb`.

 **Note** SVF used for gate-level simulation with timing information.